RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Running CSI Queries**

 You can use the COBOL Source Information (CSI) functionality and its **Quick Browse** dialog to obtain information about your program when you are debugging it.
-This example shows details for data items starting WS-, such as the name, definition, and amount of times each item occurs in the program.
+This example shows details for data items starting WS-, such as the name, definition, and number of times each item occurs in the program.

 1. Click the **Quick Browse** button (![](images/6380a28bfad2e4cf713e31a148af5a87.png)) on the toolbar to start the **Quick Browse** dialog box.
 2. Enter a simple query such as WS-\*.